openUC2/openUC2.github.io/docs/01_Toolboxes/10_DiscoveryLightsheet/01_light_sheet_microscope.md

 This command will move the Z-axis motor by -1000 steps (1 full rotation) at a speed of 1000 steps per second.
 Each step corresponds to a movement of 300nm when using microstepping.
 You’ll observe the motor rotating, adjusting the focus.

 **Note:** Ensure that the command string has no line breaks.

-4. &#x1F4A1;**Connect your LED-matrix as well**.
-Duplicate the current tab and connect the LED-matrix again via the button.
-Choose the correct COM Port.
-Now you can test all components through these two tabs.